Gabospa/30DaysOfCode/README.md

 Good exercise to handle matrix index
 ## Day 12: Inheritance
 Just declaration of sub class, but good example to keep things simple
+## Day 13: Abstract Classes
+Abstract Classes could have a constructor and methods.
+There are serveral ways to implement empty methods.
+## Day 14: Scope
+Two loop cycles that check abs diference between elements and keep the max